gregdaynes/gregdaynes.github.io/_posts/2019-09-24-respect-your-guests.md

 - Does it have keyboard support?

 The last point "keyboard support" is hugely impacting to guests who have trouble using a mouse due to any number of reasons.
 The depressing part about modern frontend frameworks, is keyboard support is usually a second class citizen, or not considered at all.
-When using that fancy, heavily customizable text input component from github, look to see if it does everything the native browser object does.
+When using that fancy, heavily customizable text input component from Github, look to see if it does everything the native browser object does.

 If it does, use it, love it, your guests will like it too.
 If it doesn't, look around for something else that does.
 Or reach back into the past, figure out how it was done before without a framework.
 Look to to projects like [The A11Y Project](https://a11yproject.com)